Phextod/eve-memory-reader/README.md

 # Changes on this fork

-* Remove chaching (it caused more problems than it solved)
+* Remove caching (it caused more problems than it solved)
 * (TODO) Create a function that only reads a subtree of UI nodes

 ---